-The Lepow Z1 Gamut's SDR peak brightness is inadequate.
+The Lepow Z1 Gamut's SDR peak brightness is inadequate, it's not as bright as the ASUS ProArt PA148CTV.
 It's very consistent across various content, but it's just not very bright, meaning visibility might be an issue in well-lit environments.
 It's far below the advertised 320 cd/m².
 We tested with both USB-Cs plugged in, one for the video signal and the other for extra power, but we couldn't get it any brighter.
 The user manual states that you need to plug in an external power supply of at least 5V if Brightness is set above 80, but we were able to push it up to 100 just using a single USB-C connection to a Dell Alienware laptop.
 If you want a portable monitor that gets brighter, then check out the Lenovo ThinkVision M14, and even the older Lepow Z1 is brighter.

 We measured the SDR peak brightness after calibration in the 'Standard' Eco setting with Brightness set to max.

 The Lepow Z1 Gamut has poor HDR peak brightness.
 It's only slightly brighter than in SDR and nowhere near enough for proper HDR.
 It's very consistent across different content, though.
 We tested this using the USB-C connection.
 Windows indicates that the display isn't HDR-compatible when connected via the mini-HDMI port, but we were able to force an HDR signal using our Vertex tool.

 We measured the HDR peak brightness with HDR 2084 enabled and Brightness set to max.